Darkbubba/beerrun/README.md

 ## About this project

-This project is an MVP POC and so there are plenty of rough edges, minimal tests, and I am still experimenting with cleanarchetecture around module and css.
+This project is an MVP POC and so there are plenty of rough edges, minimal tests, and I am still experimenting with clean architecture around module and css.

 ### Installation